onemanking/nodejs-eth-api/README.md

         "amount": 0.005
     }
     ```
-    - POST : http://localhost:{config.port}/v1/wallet/sendEthWithPk require rawBody with addressList and amount : to send ether with Private Key
+    - POST : /v1/wallet/sendEthWithPk require body with addressList and amount : to send ether with Private Key
     ```js
     {
         "addressList": ["0xF092765161d6a81599983987105E72fD084c2fe5", "0xc9181293bA18A023dEd8Bf53B54C0A9c70597063"],